Skip to main content

 Cloudaware Applications - Overview

-A CloudAware Application is a logical unit used to organize resources based on a naming convention, a tag, or any other custom logic defined by the customer.
+CloudAware Application is a logical unit used to organize resources based on a naming convention, a tag, or any other custom logic.

 Key features